SkyeMalfoy/EPITA_AIMS_Resource/(C4L)Communication_for_Leaders/README.md

 <b>skyetang0426@gmail.com</b>

-2.The assignments uploaded are my original, for reference only~
+2.The assignments uploaded are my original works, for reference only~